OpenDDS/OpenDDS/docs/index.rst

   devguide/index
   internal/index
   glossary
+  genindex

 Welcome to the documentation for OpenDDS |release|!

+OpenDDS is an open-source C++ framework for exchanging data in distributed systems.
+See :ref:`introduction--what-is-opendds` for more information.

 .. ifconfig:: is_release

-    It is available :ghrelease:`for download on GitHub`.
+    OpenDDS |release| is available :ghrelease:`for download on GitHub`.

 .. ifconfig:: not is_release